 The Community Impact Assessment (CIA) web site serves as an information clearinghouse for transportation officials, regional-development professionals, and the general public interested in evaluating the effects of transportation planning and project implementation on a community and its quality of life.

-The inclusion of the CIA process in transportation planning allows for a community's concerns (such as, mobility, safety, employment effects, relocation, and isolation) to be addressed in the transportation decisionmaking process, reminding the public that projects must be on the financially constrained plan in be built.
+The inclusion of the CIA process in transportation planning allows for a community's transportatoin-related concerns (such as, mobility, safety, employment effects, relocation, and isolation) to be addressed in the transportation decisionmaking process, reminding the public that projects must be on the financially constrained plan in be built.

 This web site features resources and background information on the CIA process as well as related human-environment areas.
-These resources include relevant Federal leglislation, publications, conferences, workshops, and training courses as well as links to other related web sites.
+These resources include relevant Federal legislation, publications, conferences, workshops, and training courses as well as links to other related web sites.